 The ride is based on the classic egg-beater carnival ride and is designed to spin you around at speed with other people who also sit in your ‘cart’.

 What I love about a rollercoaster is the forward motion of feeling the wind in your hair, you very rarely do any major spins consistently back to back.

 However, that’s what this ride bases itself on.
 Simply spinning you around and around in multiple sections for 3 minutes straight.
 The ride concept and design are old and outdated, it’s one I personally hope they replace with something new and more exciting soon.

 5. Hulk Coaster

 The specific downfall that I wanted to highlight is the way this ride can bang your head from side to side against the overhead secure bars.
-This actually caused one of my stud earings to come out and fly off, and can leave you with a pretty bad headache.
+This actually caused one of my stud earrings to come out and fly off and can leave you with a pretty bad headache.